knepprath/reading_representation/content/blog/donations.md

 tags = []
 +++

-To date, Reading Representation has raised $700 to purchase books for children!
-A portion of these funds have been used to purchase books for Community Partners for Affordable Housing youth programs.
+To date, Reading Representation has raised $800 to purchase books for children!
+A portion of these funds have been used to purchase books for Community Partners for Affordable Housing youth programs and early childhood programs served by the Tigard-Tualatin Family Resource Center.

 We are actively looking to identify additional community organizations to support, including early childhood programs and organizations serving low-income communities.
 This effort is 100% volunteer run, so 100% of donations go towards the purchase of new books.